 A composite course recreating 18 of Donald Ross's most celebrated holes from courses across the country.

 The Donald Ross Memorial at Boyne Highlands is built on an unusual premise: each of the 18 holes is a recreation of a celebrated Donald Ross design from courses across the country.
-The concept, executed by designers Newcomb, Kircher, and Flick in 1989, draws from Ross's portfolio of work at Pinehurst, Seminole, Oakland Hills, and others.
-The result is a course that functions both as a playable round and as a survey of one architect's most recognized ideas.
+Newcomb, Kircher, and Flick executed the concept in 1989, drawing from Ross's portfolio at Pinehurst, Seminole, Oakland Hills, and others.
+The result functions both as a playable round and as a survey of one architect's most recognized ideas.

-The strength of the concept depends on how faithfully the individual holes translate to northern Michigan terrain, and the results are mixed in the way that any tribute project would be.
+Results from any tribute concept are mixed, and they are here.
 Some holes capture the strategic intent of the original convincingly.
-Others are better understood as interpretations rather than replicas, adapted to a landscape and climate quite different from the Carolinas or the Northeast where Ross did most of his work.
-The greens, which are central to any Ross design, are the most successful element.
-They feature the crowned, turtle-back shaping that Ross favoured, where approach shots that land on the putting surface but miss the correct sector tend to roll off the edges and leave challenging recovery shots.
+Others are better understood as interpretations rather than replicas, adapted to a landscape and climate quite different from the Carolinas or the Northeast.
+The greens are the most successful element.
+They feature the crowned, turtle-back shaping Ross favoured, where approaches that land on the surface but miss the correct sector tend to roll off the edges and leave challenging recovery shots.
+That's the Ross experience translated faithfully.

 Hillside layout with panoramic views of Torch Lake, one of the clearest inland lakes in the United States.
 Twenty-five minutes from Traverse City.